This BLOG On Disputing Bad Credit During Mortgage Process Was Updated And PUBLISHED On March 22nd, 2020

 - If their credit investigation of credit dispute lingers on longer than 30 days, the credit reporting agency must delete the disputed item

 - With proper documentation like certified mail return receipt being requested, consumers have proper documentation for the credit reporting agency to remove the negative item

 If they did not get back to you with a response within the 30-day deadline, send certified mail with documentation.

 Disputing Bad Credit Items Online Or by Mail

 Consumers have the option of disputing derogatory credit items online or via mail.

 - I strongly recommend to always dispute via certified mail because of documentation purposes

-- Consumers with many derogatory items on your credit report should dispute all the negative item all at once on a letter format, listing the negative line items and account numbers and state that those items are not yours.
+- Consumers with many derogatory items on credit report should dispute all the negative item all at once on a letter format

 - The credit reporting agency will then contact the creditor who is reporting or reported you for verification